scality/bert-e/README.md

 # README #

 Scality's automated branch merging tool.
+Version 2.0.

 ### How to install? ###